mrimlinger/mrimlinger.github.io/_posts/2022-09-19-post-EuroVelo17.md

 Good family time.
 Lot of resting and eating.
 Some cooking.
 Little excursion to Marseille. (...)

 ## Day 15:
-Long train journey back home, from 6h to 23h, many changes (I must take local trains since high speed ones have limited spots for bikes that are subject to reservation).
+Long train journey back home, many changes (I must take local trains since high speed ones have limited spots for bikes that are subject to reservation).
+6h Wake up, farewell to my aunt.
+Riding in the dark windy morning to the station.
-Vitrolles -> Lyon.
+7h Vitrolles -> Lyon.
 Lyon -> Geneva.
 Meeting quite a few german speaking people in the train compartments, who are also traveling with bikes.
 I manage to forget my helmet in the train.
 Sad.
 Geneva -> Zofingen.
 Emergency braking of the train.
 One of the spokes of the front tire of my bike gets slightly bent because I had wrongly put my bike in the holding system.
 I'm pissed.
 Zofingen -> Basel.
-Meeting a friend in Basel, good time.
+18:45 Meeting a friend in Basel, good time.
 Hot chocolate, interesting discussion.
 Basel -> Zurich.
-Riding from the main station to my home.
+23h Riding from the main station to my home.
 It is cold and rainy.
 Vacations are over.

 [side-quest] No McDonalds throughout the entire trip ☑️.